XpertAI: uncovering regression model strategies for sub-manifolds: XpertAI-Opinion: insights into model behaviour on sub-manifolds

 We now want to learn what, according to the model, sets apart a good wine from an excellent one.
 We define wine as good when it belongs to the top 10 \% and excellent when it belongs to the top 1.5 \% of the model output range.
 We train three range experts ($\tau=0.33$) and compare the respective attributions obtained from standard IG with its application within the XpertAI framework.
 Figure \ref{fig:wine_bases} shows the decomposition of the excellent wine attributions into the respective expert bases.
 Aside from the natural change in attribution scales, the most prominent difference in the explanations is the contribution of the price to the model outcome.
 For the naive IG attributions, the price is the by far most important feature (meaning high prices alone are the main indicator for excellent wines).
 The contextualized \textit{XpertAI} attributions, on the other hand, give a much more balanced picture.
 Here, the outcome suggests that the price is the most important feature only for the low-quality range expert (meaning what distinguishes an average from a poor wine, blue).
-The relative importance of the price, however, is significantly reduced when compared to average wines (orange) and almost vanishes when compared to good wines (greed).
+The relative importance of the price, however, is significantly reduced when compared to average wines (orange) and almost vanishes when compared to good wines (green).
 There, the sum of all other quality criteria is much more important than the price of the wine itself.
 This directly translates to some actionable (and intuitive) insight: if you next time buy a wine in the supermarket, don't go cheap to ensure you buy a decent wine.
 When looking for an excellent one though, you might be better off with the expert judgement of your local wine seller.

-To make sure, our insights are not based on some unfaithful attributions, we also compare quantitative faithfulness for the and observe an average increase in the ABC metric by more than 10 \% (see Sec. \ref{sec:quant_eval}).
+To make sure, our insights are not based on intuitive but unfaithful attributions, we also compare quantitative faithfulness for the and observe an average increase in the ABC metric by more than 10 \% (see Sec. \ref{sec:quant_eval}).